 The Sacrament of Confirmation is never to be taken lightly, nor is it to be received without proper preparation and careful consideration on the part of both candidate and those who both prepare and support him or her.

 It is for this reason that we make every effort that each person Confirmed is properly formed in the faith of Jesus Christ, and has the knowledge and experience of the Church which is His body, living and present in our world, fitting for full participation in her life.

 The Eucharist is the center of our lives as Catholics and faithful weekend Mass attendance is required every Sunday and Holy Day of Obligation as preparation for Confirmation.
-If you attend Mass at another Parish with permission from the Confirmation coordinator, please bring a bulletin from that parish signed by a parent to the next class.
+If you attend Mass at another Parish with permission from the Confirmation coordinator, please bring a bulletin from that parish signed by the celebrating Priest from that Mass to the next class.

 A Sponsor will be chosen by each candidate at the beginning of their Confirmation preparation.
 The sponsor will be required to obtain a Sponsor Certificate from their parish prior to their acceptance for this role in the faith journey of the candidate.
 Sponsors must be living their own lives according to the teachings of the Catholic Church, being Baptized and Confirmed and if married – they are validly married in the Catholic Church as well as attending Mass regularly as the basic minimum of participation in the life of the Church.
 Parents cannot be sponsors under any circumstances, since they are already considered the “first and best teachers of the faith” for their children.

 In preparation for the reception of Confirmation, each candidate will select a saint to choose for their Confirmation name.
-Once a name is selected the candidate will write a reflection on this saint.
+Once a name is selected the candidate will write a report on this saint.